Skip to main content

 4. Check for an adjustable water flow

-Some refrigerators include a control that allows you to adjust the flow of water into the ice maker.
+Some refrigerators include a control that lets you adjust the water flow to the ice maker.
 This helps control the cube size.

 If you see these symptoms, check to make sure the control isn’t allowing too much or too little water into the ice maker.